-That’s why the AAFP is pulling out all the stops to ensure you’re fully prepared to tackle CMS’ new office visit E/M documentation and coding guidelines, which go into effect on Jan.
+That’s why the AAFP is pulling out all the stops to ensure you’re fully prepared to tackle new office visit E/M documentation and coding guidelines established by the AMA that go into effect on Jan.
 1.

 Here’s a quick recap of next year’s updates:

 The changes, which aim to lessen physicians’ administrative burden and allow them to spend more time on direct patient care, come in the wake of extensive advocacy by the AAFP and other medical groups.

 But as AAFP News noted in coverage published in September, there’s no reason to wait until January to learn about the new guidelines.
 You can start right now by using the diverse collection of resources the Academy is offering to help you find out what you need to know today.